 The main benefit of a land management system is gaining efficiency in your business processes.
 Whether you are performing lease data entry and maintenance, generating shut-in payments or getting a visual idea of your acreage position in a play.

 Make sure in the presentation process to evaluate the workflow for processes you hope to make more efficient.
 Are you required to navigate between many different screens to perform a task?
 Does the software eliminate any redundant data entry?
-Here are a few examples of things to think about during a presentation:

 Efficiency is one of those features that might be a little harder to pick up on and can be easy overlooked do to the amount of information thrown at you during a demonstration.
 Take the time to ask about tools implemented into the system that assist users by reducing the time is takes to do tedious tasks…For example, mass status changes on a group of leases all at once.
 Do not be afraid to ask the vendors if they have any “Easy Buttons”.
 They might just have what you are looking for.